• Skip to primary navigation

 • Rolling Pin

 • Easter Cookie Cutters – Here are the exact Ann Clark 3 piece easter egg cookie cutters I used for these photos.
-You can use any easter egg cutters you have, but I love the large eggs, plus you get the cute bunny face and peep inspired cut out cookie cutters as well!
+You can use any easter egg-shaped cookie cutter you have, but I love the large eggs, plus you get the cute easter bunny face and peep inspired cut out cookie cutters as well!

 • Sanding Sugar Sprinkles Or Disco Glitter – Any sprinkles you want to use will be fun and can be found in the baking aisle or online.
 These sanding sugar sprinkles or this (OH!
 SWEET ART - Easter Disco Cake SET makes them fun and sparkly and so simple to use!
 Much easier than making frosting and coloring the frostings separately, and still getting all the pretty colors on top!